awslabs/graphstorm/python/graphstorm/gconstruct/README.md

 is `tokenize_hf`.
 The dict should contain two additional fields. `bert_model` specifies the BERT model used for tokenization. `max_seq_length` specifies the maximal sequence length.

+## Output
+Currently, the graph construction pipeline outputs two output formats: DistDGL and DGL.
+By Specifying the `output_format` as "DGL", the output will be an [DGLGraph] (https://docs.dgl.ai/en/1.0.x/generated/dgl.save_graphs.html).
+By Specifying the `output_format` as "DistDGL", the output will be a partitioned DGL graph named DistDGL graph.
+It contains the partitioned graph, a JSON config describing the meta-information of the partitioned graph, and the mappings for the edges and nodes after partition which maps each node and edge in the partitoined graph into the original node and edge id space.